A library with some linear algebra functions that works with OpenMP and Open-MPI on the host and on gpu accelerators.

 The library contains functions for matrix multiplication on accelerators, as well as advanced and fast algorithms from https://arxiv.org/abs/1812.02056 for Cholesky, LU and QR decomposition (besides the usual vector and matrix calculations).
 The library also has Strassen's algorithm for matrix multiplication implemented, as well as its Winograd Variant from https://arxiv.org/abs/1410.1599 .
 The algorithms can be set up such that they revert to naive multiplication on host or on gpu when the matrix size is small enough.
 And the library can work with data from any object with a pointer, including memory mapped files.
 By default, Strassen's algorithm as well as the Winograd variant use memmapped files for temporary data.

 The Cholesky, LU and QR decomposition can be set such that they work with multiple cores on CPU and use the gpu only for Matrix multiplication, or they can use Strassen's or Winograds's algorithm for the multiplications.
-However, the algorithms can also work entirely on GPU, in that case, they can only use naive matrix multiplication.
+However, the algorithms can also work entirely on GPU, using all three parallelization levels that are usually available in these devices (if they are supported by the compiler).

 Compilation with Gcc currently produces an internal compiler error due to https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118590 , https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118738 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118518 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118794 .
 For Windows support, one would have to add Windows specific support for memory mapped files.